xPropel/Emissary/readme.md

 # [Emissary](http://polytonic.github.io/Emissary/)

 ## Summary
 Emissary is a set of tools and resources for [League of Legends](http://leagueoflegends.com), implementing and/or extending features not offered by the official [Riot Games API](https://developer.riotgames.com/) and the [PVP.net](http://leagueoflegends.wikia.com/wiki/PVP.net) client.
-Detailed descriptions for each utility are located under the respective subdirectories.
+Detailed descriptions for each utility are located under their respective subdirectories.

 ## Table of Contents
 >- [Tournament Codes]()